Utah

 (f) to the Department of Alcoholic Beverage Control created in Section 32B-2-203;

-(h) to a public employer whose primary purpose is performing financial or fiduciary functions.
+(h) to a public employer whose primary purpose is performing financial or fiduciary functions; or

 B. Licensing

 In 2019 and again in 2020, Utah amended its laws relating to consideration of criminal conviction in licensure, and the resulting scheme is quite robust in ensuring fair treatment of people with a criminal record.
-An occupational or professional license may be denied, or restricted, where an applicant or licensee has engaged in “unprofessional conduct” Utah Code Ann. §§ 58-1-304, 58-1-401.
-“Unprofessional conduct” includes engaging in
+An occupational or professional license may be denied, or restricted, where an applicant or licensee has engaged in “unprofessional conduct.”
+Utah Code Ann. §§ 58-1-304, 58-1-401.
+“Unprofessional conduct” is defined as:

 “conduct that results in conviction, a plea of nolo contendere, or a plea of guilty or nolo contendere which is held in abeyance pending completion of probation with respect to a crime of moral turpitude or any other crime that, when considered with the functions and duties of the occupation or profession for which the license was issued or is to be issued, bears a substantial relationship to the licensee’s or applicant’s ability to safely or competently practice the occupation or profession.”